rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 $$ \frac{\delta L}{\delta \beta} = -2 y^TX + 2X^TX\beta $$

-Setting the derivative equal to zero gives us the closed form solution of $$ \beta $$ which is the least-squares estimate[1]:
+Setting the derivative equal to zero gives us the closed form solution of $$ \beta $$ which is the least-squares estimate [2]:

 $$ \hat{\beta} = (X^TX)^-1 y^TX $$